Differential Privacy as a Causal Property: Conclusion and Further Implications

-We believe these results have implications beyond explaining the differences between these two camps.
-Having shown a precise sense in which differential privacy is a causal property, we can use all the results of statistics, experimental design, and science about causation while studying differential privacy.
-For example, Tang et al.\ studied Apple's claim that MacOS uses differential privacy and attempt to reverse engineer the degree $\epsilon$ of privacy used by Apple from the compiled code and configuration files~\cite{tang17arxiv}.
-Consider a version of this problem in which the system purportedly providing differential privacy is a server controlled by some other entity.
-In this case, the absence of code and configuration files necessities a blackbox investigation of the system.
-From the outside, we can study whether such a system has differential privacy as advertised by using experiments and significance testing~\cite{fisher35doe} similar to how Tschantz et al.\@'s prior work uses it for studying information flow~\cite{tschantz15csf}.
-(For an application, see~\cite{datta15pets}.)
-Alternately, using the associative view, we could approach the problem using observational studies.
+We believe these results have implications beyond explaining the differences between these two lines.
+Having shown a precise sense in which \DP{} is a causal property, we can use the results of statistics, experimental design, and science about causation while studying \DP{}.
+For example, various papers have attempted to reverse engineer or test whether a system has \DP{}~\cite{tang17arxiv,ding18ccs,bichsel18ccs}.
+Authors of follow up works may leverage by pre-existing experimental methods and statistical analyses for measuring effect sizes that apply with or without access to causal models. \tufte{In more detail, Tang et al.\ studied Apple's claim that MacOS uses \DP{} and attempted to reverse engineer the degree $\epsilon$ of privacy used by Apple from the compiled code and configuration files~\cite{tang17arxiv}.
+Consider a version of this problem in which the system purportedly providing \DP{} is a server controlled by some other entity.
+In this case, the absence of code and configuration files necessitates a blackbox investigation of the system.
+From the outside, we can study whether such a system has \DP{} as advertised by using experiments and significance testing~\cite{fisher35doe} similar to how Tschantz et al.\@'s prior work uses it for studying information flow as a causal property~\cite{tschantz15csf}.
+Indeed, Ding~et~al.\@ recently used significance testing~\cite{ding18ccs} and Bichsel~et~al.\@ confidence intervals~\cite{bichsel18ccs} to find violations of \DP{}, without naming their connections to causation or effect sizes.
+Alternately, using the associative view, we could approach the problem using observational studies. }

-In the opposite direction, the natural sciences can use differential privacy as an effect-size metric, which would inherit all the pleasing properties known of differential privacy.
-For example, differential privacy composes cleanly with itself, both in sequence and in parallel~\cite{mcsherry09sigmod}.
-The same results would also apply to the effect-size metric that differential privacy suggests.
+In the opposite direction, the natural sciences can use \DP{} as an effect-size metric, inheriting all the pleasing properties known of \DP{}.
+For example, \DP{} composes cleanly with itself, both in sequence and in parallel~\cite{mcsherry09sigmod}.
+The same results would also apply to the effect-size metric that \DP{} suggests.

+Finally, showing that \DP{} is in essence a measure of effect sizes explains why it, or properties based upon it, has shown up in areas other than privacy, including fairness~\cite{dwork12itcs}, ensuring statistical validity~\cite{dwork15stoc,dwork15nips,dwork15science}, and adversarial machine learning~\cite{lecuyer18arxiv}.
+While it may be surprising that privacy is related to such a diverse set of areas, it is not surprising that causation is, given the central role the concept plays in science.
+What is actually happening is that causal reasoning is making its importance felt in each of these areas, including in privacy.
+That it has implicitly shown up in at least four areas of research suggests that causal reasoning should play a more explicit role in computer science.